1. Writing a Personal Statement for a CV (Examples)

 • Connect with a power verb, and go into your most notable achievement, or the thing that will impress your new employer the most.

-• Explain how that benefited your past employer — to allow them to imagine what you can do for them.
+• Explain how that benefited your past employer.

 • Use numbers to quantify your achievements and give a better idea of just how impressive you are.